andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+10/15/18 | `cw30` | Today we learned how to build and use custom, importable Python libraries.
+A README file is included in `cw30`.
 10/12/18 | `cw29` | Student's choice on in-class work.
 Choose: (1) `/etc/passwd` scanner using lists; (2) floating point number analyzer or (3) `pa05`.
 The files for the first two are in `~/repo201/classwork/cw28`.
 This directory is a placeholder.
 10/10/18 | `cw28` | This directory contains two programming exercises: the `/etc/passwd` scanner exercise we did in class and a separate exercise to analyze files containing floating point numbers.
 There are README files contained here that describe both activities.
 Give them a try.
 10/09/18 | `cw27` | *Liang* 10.1 and 10.2 (Introduction to Python Lists).
 Today's class was an introduction to lists and list operations.
 The in-lab activity involved writing a program to count the number of words in the *Gettysburg Address*.
 The worksheet sheet (README file) and gettysburg.txt files are located in this directory.